mumoshu/terraform-provider-eksctl/README.md

 On `terraform destroy`, the provider runs `eksctl delete`

-The computed field `output` is used to surface the output from Helmfile.
+The computed field `output` is used to surface the output from `eksctl`.
 You can use in the string interpolation to produce a useful Terraform output.

 ## Developing